josh-works/git_practice/readme.md

 Once you have, take a screenshot of that part of your terminal, and post it to the #git_workflow channel in the turing slack.

 delete those branches.
 Git will let you.
 If it doesn't, figure out why.
 Post to the #git_workflow the command you're using to delete a branch.

+Deleted them? cool.

+Make a new one.
+You're actually gonna change this one.
+That leads us to...

+### Adding and Committing for Fun and Profit

+lets make some changes and see what happens there.

+run `curl http://ohshitgit.com/ -o ohshitgit.html`

+now `cat ohshitgit.html`

+You front-enders should be all over this.
+To my untrained eye it looks like cryptic and mysterious ... html.

+run `git status`.
+What do you see?

+use the instructions to track them untracked files.

+### Misc topics

+- What happens when you `git commit` with no `-m`?
+What is this hellscape you see?
+- eff.
+How do I un-f**k this... [oh shit git](http://ohshitgit.com/)
+- Pretty terminal colors.
+What's up there? [quick-and-dirty git autocomplete](https://gist.github.com/josh-works/83fc75e684b4dd2d52b385a67ced4d9b)
+- that wasn't enough terminal stuff.
+Give me more. [here be dragons](https://gist.github.com/josh-works/7f2e6c82d22dca6e9fbc029c8b17703d)